Top Tips on Transferring from a Community College to a University

-Not everyone starts their college journey at a four-year university.
-For some students, community colleges are a great way to jump into college life.
-You can tackle your required general education classes such as math, science, and English before having to focus on a major.
-And when you graduate in two years, you have an Associates degree that makes you more desirable for work, and ready to transfer to a four-year school!
+Not everyone starts their college journey at a four-year university!
+For some students, community colleges are a great way to jump into college life - you can tackle your required general education classes such as math, science, and English before having to focus on a specific major.
+Some students experience community college and decide to focus on getting their associates degree, and start a career directly after graduation.
+However, many students start their college journey with the goal to transfer to a 4-year university.

-You will probably be saving yourself from accumulating thousands of dollars in debt by first going to a community college.
+You will probably save yourself from accumulating thousands of dollars in debt by first going to a community college.
 Maintain your grades and do your part so that the transfer process goes smoothly.
 Do your research and remain committed to your plan by remembering the bigger picture.
-Things might get hard but if you work smarter, not harder, it will pay off.
+Things might get difficult but if you work smarter, not harder, it will pay off!